ringlej/ptxdist/doc/dev_manual.rst

     $ ptxdist print FOO_AUTOCONF
     --prefix=/usr --sysconfdir=/etc --host=<ptxdistCompilerName> --build=i686-host-linux-gnu --enable-debug --with-bar

-Note: It depends on the currently selected platform and its architecture what content this variable will have.
+.. note:: It depends on the currently selected platform and its architecture what content this variable will have.
 The content shown above is an example for an target.

 Or re-build the package with the new settings: